Electric van guide: can an EV van work for your business?

 Unfortunately, Government incentives to install EV charging points at home were withdrawn in 2016, but electric van makers do have contact details of companies that are willing to fit charge points for business users at competitive rates.

 Another factor to consider is the overall running costs of an electric van.
 While you'll never be at the mercy of fuel station prices, you won't be accessing free energy.
 If you're charging a van overnight, then the cost is estimated to be around £1.50 to fully charge a flat battery.
 As a rough estimate, you'd need to spend around £15 on diesel to cover 100 miles, so the savings an electric van can deliver are plain to see.
-If you're registered as a company, you should also be able to write off some of your household energy bills against VAT, as the energy used to recharge your electric van is a legitimate business cost.
+If you're registered as a company, you should also be able to write off some of your household energy bills against VAT, because the energy used to recharge your electric van is a legitimate business cost.

 Get the latest electric car news, reviews and analysis on DrivingElectric.com